NicolasKeirsmaekers1/MarktenEnForenWeb/README.md

 1. Rename your swagger file to spec.json
 2. Move the file to the swagger directory in the src directory.
-3. run `npm run swagger:generate` this will generate typescript models inside shared/models/api/defs/ ready for use in your Angular app.
+3. run `npm run swagger-generate` this will generate typescript models inside shared/models/api/defs/ ready for use in your Angular app.

 ## Authentication and authorization